googleapis/google-cloud-java/google-cloud-resourcemanager/README.md

 > Note: You don't need a project ID to use this service.
 If you have a project ID set in the Google Cloud SDK, you can unset it by typing `gcloud config unset project` in command line.

 #### Installation and setup
-You'll need to obtain the `gcloud-java-resourcemanager` library.
-See the [Quickstart](#quickstart) section to add `gcloud-java-resourcemanager` as a dependency in your code.
+You'll need to obtain the `google-cloud-resourcemanager` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-resourcemanager` as a dependency in your code.

 #### Creating an authorized service object
 To make authenticated requests to Google Cloud Resource Manager, you must create a service object